Table of Contents

 What You’ll Learn

-- Guinea Fowl and things to things to consider you get started
+- Guinea Fowl and things to things to consider before you get started

 - Fermenting feed why you should do it